Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 In younger businesses, the owner might not take a salary, and therefore the financial statements might be distorted in any direction, and the true cost of doing business might not be shown.

+Companies can not only focus on one measure of growth.
+- Growing revenue but not profits do not create value in the long term
+- Growing profit but not turn over are on a unsus